sonam-git/Roster-Hub-V2/README.md

 * GraphQL API for querying and mutating data
 * Players can create an account by signing up
-* Players can add their information such as name,profile photo, jersey number, position, and phone number
+* Players can add their information such as name,profile photo, jersey number, position, different social media link and phone number
 * Players can see other players' information and endorse their skills
-* Players can send Text | Message each others
+* Players can send Text | Message each others | Realtime
 * Players can post their thoughts and comment on it
 * Players can reset password word if they forgot their password
+* Players can create game schedule poll to see how many players are available.
+* Players can create formation for upcoming game, and comment on it for suggestion
+* Players can give feedback after game is over

 ## Technologies Used